uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/common.rst

 Namespaces
 ----------

-oneDPL uses :code:`namespace oneapi::std` for the subset of the standard C++ library for kernels, and uses :code:`namespace oneapi::dpl` for other functionality including Parallel STL algorithms, oneDPL execution policies, and extensions.
+oneDPL uses :code:`namespace oneapi::dpl` for all its functionality including Parallel STL algorithms, oneDPL execution policies, etc. For the subset of the standard C++ library for kernels, the standard class and function names are also aliased in :code:`namespace oneapi::dpl`.